Health Inequalities Strategy and associated documents

 Overview:

-The ICB Health Inequalities strategy 2022-2027 was agreed in July 2022.
+The ICB Health Inequalities Strategy 2022-2027 was agreed in July 2022.
 It sets out how the ICB and wider partners will embed tackling healthcare inequalities throughout the system and the other workstreams that will enable this work, such as digital transformation, personalisation, population health management and estates.

 The Strategy has been refreshed in 2023 with an updates delivery plan.
 The Refresh recognises the progress that has been made since the ICB was formed in July 2022 and the emerging priorities and workstreams that drive the current work.
 A copy of the Refreshed Strategy can be found here.